 In a 2017 interview, Chris Anderson asked Musk how he planned to cut the cost of creating the tunnels.
 And Musk's answer was a masterclass in structuring.
 Instead of giving a broad answer about construction costs, he broke the question down into three categories and outlined exactly how he would cut costs:

 By structuring the problem and breaking it into separate parts, Musk created a mental map of the problem.
-This allowed him to expand on complex parts of the question to explain his plans on the project's area, time and speed.
+This allowed him to expand on complex parts of the question to explain his plans for the project's area, time and speed.

 Watch Musk break down the question here (3:45–5:20):